1. How much does a divorce costs?

 the divorce proceedings will go along in a Civil Registry Office.
 Without an agreement about any of the mentioned matters, it’s necessary to resort to court.
 The costs to bear will differ depending on either case.

-Costs of the divorce in a Civil Registry Office
+Costs of Divorce in a Civil Registry Office

 A divorce decreed in a Civil Registry Office costs €280,00.
 To this value will be added the certificates that, in general rule, are solicited by the services.